Chethan814/Edunet_projects/README.md

 - The original design and content belong to [Cruip.com](https://cruip.com).
 - Edunet Company for providing the opportunity for practical learning.
-- Sims College for hosting and supervising the project.
+- Sims College for hosting and Mr. Sharath supervising the project.